Rajeebdas/Hospital_website/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Contact
+- rdas22311@gmail.com

 For any queries or suggestions, please feel free to reach out to the project maintainers.

 ---
-Made with ❤️ for better healthcare management
+Made with ❤️ Rajeeb for better healthcare management